nosachamos/formalizer/docs/tutorial.md

 const { formRef, useInput, errors } = useFormalizer();
 ```

-We then use it to display the errors:
+We then use it to display the errors within the newly added span elements:

 ```jsx
 <form ref={formRef}>